Ozi-cheri/python-quiz-application/README.md

 - **As a** user, i will like to replay the game especially if i did not do well.
 ## Typography

-I decided to go for Courier New Monosapce because it almost matches the text of that of the Python Terminal.
+* I decided to go for Courier New Monosapce because it almost matches the text of that of the Python Terminal.

 ## Features
 ### Existing Features

 - **Topic Definition**: The quiz has a readable and defined topic.
-- **Multiple Choice Questions**: The quiz contains 4 questions, each with 4 multiple-choice options.
+- **Multiple Choice Questions**: The quiz contains 8 questions, each with 8 multiple-choice options.
 - **Use of Data Structures**:
-  - **Dictionary**: To store questions and their corresponding optionns and answers.
+  - **Dictionary**: To store questions and their corresponding options and answers.
   - **List**:  Manages multiple-choice options for each question.
   - **Tuple**: Defines the immutable correct answers.
 - **Score Calculation**: The player's score is calculated and displayed at the end of the quiz.